 People often ask what about the pentatonic scales.
 These are just the major scale without the fourth and seventh notes.
 Students interested in blues, or in playing lead guitar for a rock band, or improvising over jazz chords are often taught the five positions of the pentatonic scale as the key to learning the guitar.
 Why not the major scale?
 Well, the fourth and seventh notes are often dissonant.
 A beginner can shred a flood of pentatonics and it will almost sound OK.
 Maybe not great but hey, there are others in the band, you’ll be OK.
 Many fine guitar players learned to play this way.
 For myself I prefer to think in major scales or modes.

 These usually refer to the minor pentatonic scale with the addition of a flat fifth and possibly a flat seventh.
 The sequence 1 3 5 6 7b 6 5 3 will give you a boogie woogie bass line in any key.
 The 7b, flat seventh, is the blue note that turns a Major seventh chord into a Dominant seventh.
 A flat third turns any major chord into its corresponding minor.
 Ie C to Cm or G to Gm.
 This is not the same thing as the relative minor which is a scale based on the Aeolian mode.
 If that sounds confusing maybe it’s because I don’t use blues scales as such.
-I make do with the diatonic scale.
+I make do with the major scale.